Productivity2023-02-01

 Velocity is often tracked in Agile methodologies like Scrum and can be used to plan future iterations and project timelines.

-6. Change failure rate
+6. Change Failure Rate

 Change failure rate is a metric that measures the percentage of software changes or updates that result in failure or errors during implementation.
 It reflects the effectiveness of a development team in delivering reliable and stable code.